ethan2014/Interactive-Debugging/README.md

 -------
 In the previous step you should have discovered that the “grid[i*sideLength +i]” is incorrect … you really wanted “grid[i*sideLength + j]”.
 Make the fix, and re-run your code to see if we are closer to having correct output.

 * 10.a) What is wrong with the picture now?
+It looks like it is trying to create a triangle, but it is only covering the left half of the triangle, and what its printing don't look very much like triangles.

 Step 11
 -------